Chart Color Schemes

 Transport servicing is very low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-Bannockburn has one active public transport stop operating, serving a mix of buses.
-This stop is serviced by one route, collectively providing ten weekly passenger trips.
-Transport accessibility in the area is rated as limited, with residents typically located 979 meters from the nearest transport stop.
+Bannockburn has one active public transport stop operating within its boundaries.
+This stop is serviced by one route, offering a total of ten weekly passenger trips.
+Transport accessibility in Bannockburn is rated as limited, with residents typically located 979 meters from the nearest transport stop.
+As a primarily residential area, most residents commute outward, with car being the dominant mode of transportation at 96%.
+Vehicle ownership averages 2.1 per dwelling, which is above the regional average.
+According to the 2021 Census, 16.7% of Bannockburn's residents work from home, a figure that may reflect COVID-19 conditions.

-Service frequency averages one trip per day across all routes, equating to approximately ten weekly trips per individual stop.
+Service frequency across all routes averages one trip per day, equating to approximately ten weekly trips per individual stop.

 Frequently Asked Questions - Transport